josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - No exemptions
 - Penalty up to $250 and/or enforcement case up to $2,500 per violation per day
-- Health Dept. can enter your property to "correct" and bill you for costs
+- Health Dept. can enter your property to "correct" and bill you
 - Failure to pay can become a lien

 #### Disposal in Trash

 - Vegetative matter produces methane in anaerobic environments, so trash is not a good option.
-  - However, [Indiana Code 13-20-9](https://iga.in.gov/laws/2024/ic/titles/13#13-20-9) allows grass or bundled/bagged woody vegetative matter less <3', but not leaves.
+  - However, [Indiana Code 13-20-9](https://iga.in.gov/laws/2024/ic/titles/13#13-20-9) allows house plants, grass, or bundled/bagged woody vegetative matter less <3', but not leaves.
   - Municipalities can establish their own ordinances, I couldn't find one for Marion County.
   - Illegal dumping can be a fine up to $2,500.
   - Indy's South Side Landfill captures methane.